Competition Rules & FAQ

 How can I get a refund for my Competition Series registration?

-Where can I find the MATHCOUNTS School Handbook with solutions and the School Competition online?
+Where can I find the MATHCOUNTS School Handbook with solutions?

 When can I expect to receive my mailed School Competition Kit?

 How do I submit the names of my students who will be competing at the chapter level?

 When do I need to submit the names of my students who will be competing at the chapter level?

 How do I get to the AoPS Contest Platform?

 My school is registered, and I am listed as a coach.
 Why can’t I access the Coach Dashboard?